 I was actually really pleased with my finished look!
 What do you think?

 After my DIY manicure, I went swimming with the kids on two different occasions that week.
-During the second pool trip, around day 4 or 5 after of my manicure, I started to notice a slight bit of peeling at the edge.
+During the second pool trip, around day 4 or 5 after of my manicure, I started to see a slight bit of peeling at the edge.
 It wasn’t visible to me, but I noticed that if I ran my hands through my hair, it would catch.

 Because I’m a fussy person who can’t leave well enough alone, I removed the gel color at that point.
 But in fairness, I imagine it would have lasted longer if I hadn’t picked at it.
+So…don’t pick at it.

-How do you remove it?
+How do you remove gel polish?

 Think: Lee Press-On Nails.
 (Remember those?)